-Remember to save each time you have completed the definition of a parameter before adding a new one.
-To add further parameters, click on the New icon.
-Repeat the same procedure how many times you wish.
+After you have completed the definition of a parameter you can save it by clicking on main Save button in the upper right corner.
+To add further parameters, click on the Add button.
+Repeat the same procedure as many times you want.
 At this point you may wish to change the order of parameters (i.e., how they are presented to the user).
-To do so, modify the Priority number.
+To do so, click on the arrow in the list of drivers.

 In the following we will see some special operations that can be performed on drivers associated to a document.